yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intro/index.md

 I clicked the button, and in response, JavaScript made that message appear.
 In this lesson, we will learn how to change something on our site based on user interaction.

 <div class="try-it">
-  <h2>Turn & Talk</h2>
+  <h2>Brainstorm</h2>
   <p>Visit your favorite site.
-Write a list of at least 3 places you think the developers used DOM manipulation.</p>
+Write a list of at least 3 places you think the developers used DOM manipulation.
+Be ready to share!</p>
 </div>

 ## jQuery